GILBERT VERNON ELWIN 1895–1995

 Died in Guernsey in 1995, age 99

-Age 5 and living with father Henry 34, mother Louisa, 30, both born in Nottingham brother Henry Fitz, 8, and a domestic servant Ada Alvey, 18.
+Age 5 and living with father Henry 34, a printer and box manufacturer, mother Louisa, 30, both born in Nottingham brother Henry Fitz, 8, and a domestic servant Ada Alvey, 18.
 They lived at 82 Trent Boulevard, West Bridgford.

 Rank: Corporal, previously Gunner (he was training in the U.K. to be an officer when the Armistice was declared, having served in France and Flanders)